crystal-linux/moonstone/IDEAS.md

 Desktop environmet/Window manager selection

-Custom ZSTD compression levels during installation for the root and/or other partitions for the OS
+Custom ZSTD compression levels during installation for the root and/or other partitions that use BTRFS for the OS

 Bootloader selection (systemd-boot, GRUB, GRUB2, Coreboot, etc.)